afsalthaj/golem-timeline/README.md

 The project begins with building the library to get the basic TimeLine DSL working

 Also, here is an over simplified version of initialisation phase.
-Every box below is a golem worker, which indicates about the dependencies too,
+Every box below is a golem worker.
+There is a separate phase of querying but that requires more indepth explanations.

 <img width="754" alt="image" src="https://github.com/user-attachments/assets/4016368e-c5e2-4799-abcb-8d08f7439bc9">